Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 We will then send you an email with more details on how you can provide information and evidence of how you meet the entry requirements, your Designated Prescribing Practitioner (DPP), line manager, and Non-Medical Prescribing lead (if applicable, and how you meet the entry requirements for the prescribing module.

 For fee details of the other qualifications which form part of this suite of courses, please see the individual course page links above.

-You will need to attend all five face-to-face as listed below, you must also be available for one assessment day.
+You will need to attend all six face-to-face as listed below and three evening webinars and you must also be available for one assessment day.
 Weekly work is provided online via the University Virtual Learning Environment (VLE) and progression will be monitored by the programme team.
 Pre-programme work and online interactive discussion board work is also required.

 This course is part of the Aston Pharmacy School which sits within the College of Health and Life Sciences.